-- Often corals, anemones, urchins, cucumbers, starfishes, nudibranchs and other forms of marine life play host to other, much smaller hitchhikers on the reef.
+- Often corals, anemones, urchins, sea cucumbers, starfishes, nudibranchs and other forms of marine life play host to other, much smaller hitchhikers on the reef.
 Just a few examples of the many types of symbiotic relationships that occur in nature are the Pacific Clown Anemone Shrimp (Periclimenes brevicarpalis) and Anemone Crab (Neopetrolisthes ohshimai) that live with various types of sea anemones.
 The Sea Cucumber Crab (Lissocarcinus orbicularis) lives commensally on the body, but most often among the tentacles or in the mouth, as well as the anus of several species of sea cucumbers.

-- Marine animals have babies.
-As examples, crabs and shrimps can hatch out live fry when mated pairs are present, snails reproduce by laying weird looking egg sacs, and corals spawn or split.
+- Marine animals can have babies.
+As examples, some crabs and shrimps can hatch out live fry when mated pairs are present, snails reproduce by laying weird looking egg sacs, and corals spawn or split.

 For these reasons, organisms that suddenly show up in an aquarium were most likely there all along or were spawned by other tank inhabitants.
 You just couldn't or didn't see them yet.

 Here are just some of the strange things one might find showing up all the sudden in a saltwater aquarium.